 Lesions of the sixth nerve nucleus cause an ipsilateral gaze palsy (neither eye can move fully ipsilateral to the lesion) rather than an isolated abduction deficit because of damage to the interneurons of the medial longitudinal fasciculus (MLF).
 Oculocephalic maneuvers and caloric testing will not overcome a gaze palsy caused by a nuclear sixth nerve lesion.
 Damage to the paramedian pontine reticular formation (PPRF) will cause a supranuclear ipsilateral gaze palsy, that is, one that can be overcome by oculocephalic maneuvers and caloric testing.
 An ipsilateral facial palsy is often present due to the close proximity of the facial nerve fascicles to the sixth nerve nucleus in the pons.
 Nuclear lesions are often also associated with ataxia.
-Fascicular lesions are often associated with ataxia, contralateral hemiparesis, and/or contralateral hemisensory loss.
+Fascicular lesions are often associated with ataxia, contralateral hemiparesis, or contralateral hemisensory loss.
 Subarachnoid space lesions result in unilateral or bilateral sixth nerve palsies.
 Petrous apex lesions may cause facial pain and damage to the fifth, sixth, seventh, and eighth cranial nerves.
 Gradenigo syndrome includes the triad: periocular pain, otitis media, and ipsilateral sixth nerve palsy; it may be treated surgically or with myringotomy and broad-spectrum antibiotics (08).
 Mastoid or middle ear infection may also lead to ipsilateral transverse sinus thrombosis, especially in children, causing increased intracranial pressure (“otitic hydrocephalus”).
 Manifestations of mastoiditis with transverse sinus thrombosis include sixth nerve palsy (-ies), papilledema, headache, pulsatile tinnitus, fever, ipsilateral hearing loss, and ear pain (03).
-Clivus lesions, including chordomas, chondrosarcomas, and metastases, produce unilateral or bilateral sixth nerve palsies and may be associated with lower cranial neuropathies (46).
-Cavernous sinus lesions often damage cranial nerves 3, 4, 6, the first and second divisions of 5, and the postganglionic oculosympathetic fibers (cause ipsilateral Horner syndrome).
+Clivus lesions, including chordomas, chondrosarcomas, and metastases, produce unilateral or bilateral sixth nerve palsies and may be associated with lower cranial neuropathies (50).
+A literature review reported 58 patients with metastatic lesions to the clivus bone causing sixth nerve palsy between 2001 and 2021 (39).
+The most common primary tumor was prostate (22%), followed by gastrointestinal tract (15%), lung (13%), and kidney (11%).
+In 43%, the sixth nerve palsy led to the diagnosis of metastatic disease.
+Cavernous sinus lesions often damage cranial nerves 3, 4, 6, the first and second divisions of 5, and the postganglionic oculosympathetic fibers (causing ipsilateral Horner syndrome).
 Lesions of the orbit are associated with proptosis, eyelid swelling, conjunctival hyperemia, and impaired eye movements in various directions as well as periocular pain (07).
-Sixth nerve palsy is a common complication of endovascular treatment of carotid-cavernous sinus fistulas, reported in 16% of 101 embolization procedures involving the inferior petrosal sinus (82).
+Sixth nerve palsy is a common complication of endovascular treatment of carotid-cavernous sinus fistulas, reported in 16% of 101 embolization procedures involving the inferior petrosal sinus (88).

 Any cause of increased or decreased intracranial pressure may result in a unilateral or bilateral sixth nerve palsy.
-The mechanism is believed to be downward displacement of the brain with tugging on the sixth nerve at its anchor point at the petroclival junction (Dorello’ canal) (47; 97).
-High-resolution 3D MRI using constructive interference in steady state (CISS) technique has detected dilatated Dorello’s canal in patients with sixth nerve palsies due to idiopathic intracranial hypertension (45).
+The mechanism is believed to be downward displacement of the brain with tugging on the sixth nerve at its anchor point at the petroclival junction (Dorello canal) (51; 103).
+High-resolution 3D MRI using constructive interference in steady state (CISS) technique has detected a dilated Dorello canal in patients with sixth nerve palsies due to idiopathic intracranial hypertension (49).

-A study of 59 patients with presumed vasculopathic sixth nerve palsy disclosed that 51 (86%) recovered completely within six months (Sanders et al 2002).
+A study of 59 patients with presumed vasculopathic sixth nerve palsy disclosed that 51 (86%) recovered completely within six months (94).
 In traumatic sixth nerve palsy, injection of botulinum toxin into the medial rectus was initially favored as a means of improving recovery.
-However, in a prospective observational series of 84 patients with acute traumatic sixth nerve palsies, botulinum toxin injections into the medial rectus muscle had no effect on recovery of sixth nerve function (30).
+However, in a prospective observational series of 84 patients with acute traumatic sixth nerve palsies, botulinum toxin injections into the medial rectus muscle had no effect on recovery of sixth nerve function (33).

 A 60-year-old man with hypertension and diabetes presented with acute, painless, binocular horizontal diplopia that was worse in right gaze.
 The patient was maintaining a face turn to the right to avoid diplopia.
 Testing of ocular movements revealed a moderate abduction deficit of the right eye.
 On examination of ocular alignment, there was an esotropia (uncrossed diplopia) of 25 prism diopters in primary position, increasing in right gaze to 40 prism diopters.
 The remainder of the ophthalmological and neurologic examinations was normal.
 The patient was diagnosed with an isolated, presumed vasculopathic right sixth nerve palsy.
 No studies were ordered.
 The patient experienced complete resolution of the sixth nerve palsy within six weeks.